August 5, 2025

 -

-Discuss best practices in: implementing sustainable, evidence-informed prevention programs; improving campus response to violence and those who have survived acts of violence; and evaluating the impact of these efforts.
+Discuss best practices in: implementing sustainable, evidence-informed prevention programs, strategies, and initiatives; improving campus response to violence and those who have survived harms and/or acts of violence; and evaluating the impact of these efforts.

 -

-Review strategies for developing or revising comprehensive campus sexual misconduct policies, including how they are impacted by the latest federal and state legislative policy changes.
+Review strategies for developing and/or advocating for changes to comprehensive campus sexual misconduct policies including how they are impacted by the latest federal and state legislative policy changes.

 -